carpentries-lab/metagenomics-workshop/setup.md

 R and RStudio are two separate pieces of software:

 R is a programming language that is especially powerful for data exploration, visualization, and statistical analysis RStudio is an integrated development environment (IDE) that makes using R easier.
-In this course we use RStudio to interact with R.
+In this course, we use RStudio to interact with R.

 > ## Mac OS X
 > -  Download R from the [CRAN website](https://cran.r-project.org/bin/macosx/).
 > + Select the .pkg file for the latest R version
-> + Double click on the downloaded file to install R
+> + Double-click on the downloaded file to install R
 > + It is also a good idea to install [XQuartz](https://www.xquartz.org/) (needed by some packages)
 > + Go to the [RStudio download](https://www.rstudio.com/products/rstudio/download/#download) page
 > + Under Installers select RStudio x.yy.zzz - Mac OS X 10.6+ (64-bit) (where x, y, and z represent version numbers)
-> + Double click the file to install RStudio
+> + Double-click the file to install RStudio
 > + Once it’s installed, open RStudio to make sure it works and you don’t get any error messages.
 {: .solution}